Pedro-22001798/projetoLP1/README.md

 If the thirdLamp is off ( False ) the console will print "      O      " below the thirdlamp

 --------------------------------------------------------------------------------------------------------------------------------------------------
-Our ChooseOption method is next
-Quick reminder, this method checks the input of the user when it´s called in the the main menu during the Main method
+Our ChooseOption method is next quick reminder, this method checks the input of the user when it´s called in the the main menu during the Main method

 First condition:
 If the string input is Null (0) or Empty, the program prints